swseverance/LeetCodeRatingsTexter/README.md

 # LeetCodeRatingsTexter

 Tired of repeatedly checking LeetCode to see if your contest rating has updated?
 Instead text your LeetCode username to **12622281809** and it will notify you the next time your rating is updated.
+You should receive an initial contest rating within 30 minutes of signing up.

 ![Text](./Text.jpeg "Text")